 Florence to Siena Trek

-Please note that for this year (2021), due to the myriad uncertainties created by the COVID-19 pandemic, we have changed our booking and cancellation policies to a USD50 per person deposit with cancellation and full refund up to 15 days before departure.
+Due to the myriad uncertainties created by the COVID-19 pandemic, we have changed our booking and cancellation policies to a USD50 per person deposit with cancellation and full refund until 31 days before departure.
 Read more here.

 Imagine walking every step of the way from the Piazza della Signoria in Florence to the Piazza del Campo of Siena.
 If you’re into true trekking, this hike’s for you (if you’re not, we have other gentler walks).
 This tour is a challenge, averaging 20-25 km per day of very hilly terrain.
 Along the way, you’ll traverse the wine-growing region of Chianti, with panoramic vistas across vineyards and olive groves.
 You’ll walk through deep chestnut woods and forests of centuries-old oaks.
 You’ll pass mystic chapels and medieval villages, along unknown Etruscan paths and ancient Roman roads.
 (Guided trip only – no self-guided option.)